 Type of Fitness Services

-Low-impact activities like yoga and pilates are generally lower risk than high-intensity training, CrossFit, martial arts, or outdoor adventure fitness.
-The type of training you offer significantly affects your premium.
+Low-impact activities like yoga and pilates are generally lower risk than high-intensity interval training, CrossFit, martial arts, or outdoor adventure fitness.
+The type of training you provide significantly affects your premium.

 💰

-Insurers use your annual turnover and client volume as key pricing factors.
-A mobile personal trainer seeing 20 clients per week will pay less than a gym with 500+ active members.
+Insurers use turnover and client numbers as key pricing inputs.
+A mobile trainer seeing 20 clients per week pays less than a gym with 500 or more active members.

 👥